vanruesc/hermite-data-helper/README.md

 // Use a different cell size, position and data set. hermiteDataHelper.set(otherPosition, otherSize, otherData);

+try {

 	// Destroy the helper geometry and rebuild grid points and edges. hermiteDataHelper.update(true, true);

+} catch(e) {

+	// The provided position, size or data is invalid.

+}

 // Destroy the helper geometry. hermiteDataHelper.dispose();